openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 We've created a [migration recipe](https://github.com/openrewrite/rewrite/blob/v8.1.2/rewrite-java/src/main/resources/META-INF/rewrite/migrate-rewrite.yml) that will assist you with migrating your recipes to the latest version.
 You should run this recipe against all of your existing recipes.
 If the migration recipe is not able to fully migrate your recipe, comments will be added to the code to request a human to review it.

-**Do not attempt to bump the version of rewrite or any of your dependencies before running this recipe**.
+**Do not attempt to bump the version of OpenRewrite or any of your dependencies before running this recipe**.
 The flow for the upgrade should look like this:

 1. Go to the [MigrateToRewrite8 recipe doc](https://docs.openrewrite.org/recipes/java/upgrade/migratetorewrite8).
 In the [usage section](https://docs.openrewrite.org/recipes/java/upgrade/migratetorewrite8#usage), there are instructions for how to add this recipe to your repository.
 Either add it directly to your Maven or Gradle project or use the Maven command line.
 2. Run the recipe.